flysand7/essence-os/help/Build System.md

 - `source` The source file of the driver.
 This must be C/C++.
 - `builtin` Set to 1 if the driver should be linked directly into the kernel.
 Set to 0 if the driver should be built as a loadable module.

-`[font:<name>]` sections specify the fonts that are to be bundled in the desktop executable.
+`[font]` sections specify the fonts that are to be bundled in the desktop executable.
 Each section should contain:

+- `name` The name of the font.
 - `category` One of `Sans`, `Serif` or `Mono`.
 More categories will likely be added in the future.
 - `scripts` The scripts supported by the font.
 See `hb_script_t` in `bin/harfbuzz/src/hb-common.h` for a list of scripts.
 Separate each script with a `,`.
 - `license` The license file to bundle.
 This is a path relative to `res/Fonts/`.